Working on tracks!

 In December, 2002, I reported that the recordings were all in hand or were on their way, and we were getting started with the final portions of the project.
 While I believed at that time that all the recordings were on their way to me, as it ended up, several recordings were not sent.
 Actually collecting the recordings from 10 conventions into a single location proved to be a task that was beyond my ability.

 In addition, the varying formats of master recordings that we did have on hand were somewhat mutually incompatible.
-We were able to start the process of conversion; but as we were still waiting for the recordings from several conventions, this effort was stalled.
-In the end, some of those recordings we were waiting for never came in 2002 and later, and then over the intervening years, some recordings that were in-hand became lost
+We were able to start the process of conversion; but this process was stalled as as we were still waiting for the recordings from several conventions.
+In the end, some of those recordings we were waiting for never came in.
+To add insult to injury, over the intervening years most of the remaining recordings that we had were lost.

 I moved to Germany in 2006, got married, found work, and life continued... and the WorlDream faded into the background of overly ambitious projects that were simply impossible to achieve.
 But for me, the project never entirely went away.